 Mindful eating doesn’t work if you eat any junk food.
 You have to be super strict otherwise it’s useless.”

-This is a common sentiment about mindful eating, but I’m not 100% on board with it.
+The idea that mindful eating doesn’t work if you you eat junk food is a common sentiment, but I’m not 100% on board with it.
 I was just having a conversation with a client about this and figured you might get something out of it… hence this post.

 If you’ve ever attempted to eat more mindfully – meaning becoming aware of your body’s sensations before, during, and after eating (like tuning into your hunger or fullness cues) – but have felt like: